teachamantofish/ehelp/input/props.rst

 I'm going to punt here for a while.
 The topic is complex.
 This section includes some rules of thumb and links to folks who know more (and don't often agree).
 It's worth reading a `prop overview <https://aerotoolbox.com/thrust-cruise-speed/>`_.

 Driveline design often starts with the prop.
 To fly, you need to move air in the opposite direction.
 Bigger is better but you have to worry about toes, keel, and ground.
 Faster is *sometimes* better but there are limits.
-Pitch (the angle that determines the bite into the air) should be selected for your airspeed and either climb or cruise.
+Prop pitch (the angle that determines the bite into the air) should be selected for your airspeed and either climb or cruise.
 The prop is going to slow your motor down, and it's design must be compatible with the motor's power and speed.

 Your driveline decisions about motor, power source, and propeller are intertwined.
-You'll need to verify they work together to achieve what you're trying to accomplish.
+You'll need to verify they work together to achieve your goals.

 Getting started
 ==========================